MatrixAI/Architect/dependencies/Dependencies.md

 Enough research, you need to build the dev environment that allows rapid linking between different projects when you're deving, and allows fixing the links with more constraints later.
 Better would be typed constraints, but absent these type constraints between the module boundaries means you rely on more information collapsed constraints, like hashes, and then version constraints.
 But if you're just prototyping, we don't really want to fully specify the interface, but allow the interface to be discovered.
 Basically structure discovery stage (exploratory programming) vs building within an existing structure.
 The idea is to be able to seamlessly move between prototyping to production.
 Nix can help us get some of the way there, while also making use of as much sharing as possible.

+One thing that we do want to cleanly demo is to have a demo environment that demonstrates FFI between Haskell and various languages.
+Specifically C and Golang and also allows seamless development with nix-shell and the usage of the GHCi interpreter.

 Dynamic dispatch and polymorphism are thus part of the same thing!
 Polymorphism of module linking is important.

 A generalised tool to resolve names according to constraints from free form constraints to versioned constraints to content hash constraints.
 With the naming scheme coming in a decentralised manner so that directory structure doesn't matter, thus requiring something akin to network multicast service discovery.
 If that's not possible, then a centralised system that doesn't require specific project directories, requires something that maintains the truth or local package index, equivalent to a search indexing tool that scans the filesystem and places them into the index.
 A nix/store is capable of doing this, except you'll need to maintain a "OS" or workspace level package index, that can be essentially the user-profile.
 The user profile represents the workspace level package index.